syncfusion-content/blazor-docs/blazor/diagram/ports/appearance.md

 ## Custom properties

-The [AdditionalInfo](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.Port.html#Syncfusion_Blazor_Diagram_Port_AdditionalInfo) property of the port allows you to maintain additional information to the port.
+The [AdditionalInfo](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.Port.html#Syncfusion_Blazor_Diagram_Port_AdditionalInfo) property of the port allows you to mastertain additional information to the port.

 ## See also